Ai0796/BDSP-Randomizers/README.md

 # Usage

-- Extract the archive into a directory with the romfs folder from Brilliant Diamond or Shining Pearl
+- Extract the archive
 - Run main.exe and select your randomization settings
+- Once you click the randomize button select your romfs folder
 - Once finished it will automatically create a Data folder in your romfs folder that contains the mod.
 After that, install like a standard switch mod